 As the testator (will creator), you will be able to clarify who will become the legal guardian of your minor children and who you would like to receive an inheritance from your estate after you have passed away.
 California imposes specific requirements that your will must meet to be considered legally valid and enforceable.

 If you would like to take charge of your estate plan by creating a will, the Law Offices of Daniel A. Hunt is here to help you.
 We will review your situation with you and listen carefully to your goals for your estate plan.
 We will help you create a legally valid will in California that protects your assets and goals.
-Contact the knowledgeable and experienced Sacramento probate lawyers at the Law Office of Daniel A. Hunt today to schedule your initial consultation.
+Contact the knowledgeable and experienced Sacramento probate lawyers at the Law Offices of Daniel A. Hunt today to schedule your initial consultation.

 WRITING YOUR LAST WILL AND TESTAMENT